 It’s not just about building the product right — it’s about making the right product.

 This means your #1 consideration is your audience.
 “User-centric design” isn’t just a buzzword.
-When you build a product with technology, features, and functions that makes it intuitive and safe for customers to use and solves their pain points and challenges, you have a winning combination.
+You have a winning combination when you build a product with technology, features, and functions that makes it intuitive and safe for customers to use and solves their pain points and challenges.

-So how do you know that you’re building the product right and simultaneously building the right product?
+So how do you know that you’re building the product and simultaneously building the right product?

 The good news is that it’s not difficult when you partner with a product development company that has a few essential tools in their belt, including an Agile approach, a user-first culture, and a DevOps-driven process.